frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/quality-management/quality_feedback.md

 ## Quality Feedback

- The Customer/User can easily give their feedbacks by selecting their template to rate on different parameters and also provide qualitative feedback on these parameters.
+ The Customer/User can easily give their feedback by selecting their template to rate on different parameters and also provide qualitative feedback on these parameters.
- If the Feedback is not as per expectations, Quality Action may be initialised on the basis of the seriousness of the Feedback.
+ If the Feedback is not as per expectations, Quality Action may be initialized on the basis of the seriousness of the Feedback.

  To access Quality Feedback, go to:
 > Home > Quality > Feedback > Quality Feedback